 You can select classes from the extensive range of postgraduate taught courses delivered by our Department of Electronic and Electrical Engineering.
-This unique flexible structure allows you to build a personalised MSc programme that meets your academic interests and career aspirations.
+This unique flexible structure allows you to build a personalized MSc programme that meets your academic interests and career aspirations.

 The course can lead to a wide range of career opportunities.
-Recent graduates have gained well paid positions in:
+Recent graduates have gained well-paid positions in:

 - electrical supply industries

 - consulting and design companies

 There are two semesters of compulsory and optional classes, followed by a three-month research project in your chosen area.
 There’s the opportunity to carry this out through the department's competitive MSc industrial internships.

 The internships are offered in collaboration with selected department industry partners, including ScottishPower, SmarterGridSolutions, and SSE.
 You'll address engineering challenges facing the partner, with site visits, access, and provision of relevant technical data and/or facilities provided, along with an industry mentor and academic supervisor.